-• A student's completion rate (progress toward the completion of their program): The completion rate is the number of credit hours that a student earned since the beginning of his or her program.
+- A student's cumulative grade point average (CGPA): The CGPA includes the grades for all the student's classes from the beginning of his or her program. - A student's completion rate (progress toward the completion of their program): The completion rate is the number of credit hours that a student earned since the beginning of his or her program.